Karen J. Rooney, Ph.D.

 because of the physical properties of the stimuli.
 A second

-further processing based on the similarity between the stimuli
+for further processing based on the similarity between

-has been well-documented in the literature.
-Encoding descriptors
+in the literature.
+Encoding descriptors such as short

-such as short term/working memory deficits have been reviewed
+term/working memory deficits have been reviewed by Baddeley

 have been analyzed in some of the most interesting studies

-to understand the nature of the disorder as manifested within
+educators to understand the nature of the disorder as

 Intervention Planning

-in-depth understanding of two techniques for behavioral analysis
+of two techniques for behavioral analysis and two important

-and two important approaches to intervention needs to be developed.
+approaches to intervention needs to be developed.
+Behavioral

-and organizational training need to be included in the intervention
+management and organizational training need to be included

 Behavioral Observation

-are valuable tools to collect information about a student's
+tools to collect information about a student's behavior.

-behavior.
-The techniques are simple and depict behavior over
+The techniques are simple and depict behavior over a period

-a period of time so the practitioner can view the behaviors
+of time so the practitioner can view the behaviors more

-assessment (Goldstein & Goldstein, 1990) but observation is
+for assessment (Goldstein & Goldstein, 1990) but observation

-necessary to determine how the disorder manifests itself in
+is necessary to determine how the disorder manifests itself

-represent some simple methods to obtain behavioral information:
+below represent some simple methods to obtain behavioral

 Strength/Weakness Chart

-less impact because the comments are narrative in nature and
+have less impact because the comments are narrative in

-are not succinctly organized.
-The use of charts will clearly
+nature and are not succinctly organized.
+The use of charts

-convey the perceptions of a teacher or multiple teachers about
+will clearly convey the perceptions of a teacher or multiple

 Weaknesses |